To assist schools in the provision of chaplaincy and student welfare worker services.

 State and Non-State Schools.

-Note: Only schools funded in 2015 for a student welfare service under this funding were eligible to apply to continue their existing student welfare service in 2016-2018 school years.
-All other schools were eligible to apply for a chaplain under the NSCP.
+Note: Only schools funded in 2015 for a student welfare worker service under this funding were eligible to apply to continue their existing student welfare worker service in 2016-2018 school years.
+All schools were eligible to apply for a chaplain under the NSCP.

 The NSCP cross-sector panel, consisting of Queensland state, Catholic and independent school representatives, selected and prioritised schools for funding using the following criteria: